ibm-cloud-docs/account/ts-iam-mfa.md

       1. Set up your new MFA factor the next time that you login to {{site.data.keyword.cloud}}.

 For more information, see [Managing verification methods and MFA factors](/docs/account?topic=account-verification-authentication&interface=ui).

+If you do not receive an email that contains the verification code for MFA, check all the folders in your email account.
+For example, the Other folder in Outlook.
+{: note}